Kidney Health & Kidney Disease

 - Certain minerals may be a problem for people with damaged kidneys.

-- A low salt diet may need to be followed to help lower blood pressure and swelling.
+- A low sodium diet may need to be followed to help lower blood pressure and swelling.

 - Potassium and Phosphorus imbalance are common in CKD patients and may need to be addressed by dietary restriction and/or medication.